Karen Carter Peterson: Louisiana House of Representatives

 Peterson served as a member of the Louisiana House of Representatives for District 93 from 1999 to 2010.
 Peterson served as House Speaker Pro Tempore from 2008 to 2010.

+During the 2000 presidential election, Carter was a Louisiana state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 Louisiana State Senate

 In 2010, Peterson won a special election to the Louisiana State Senate from the 5th district after her predecessor, Cheryl Gray Evans, resigned.
 Peterson served the remainder of Evans' term.
 In 2011, 2015 and 2010, Peterson was re-elected to full four-year terms.

 Chair of the Louisiana Democratic Party

 In the spring of 2012, Senator Peterson was elected Chair of the Louisiana Democratic Party by the Louisiana Democratic State Central Committee, ousting former chair Claude "Buddy" Leach by a vote of 85 to 75.
 Peterson's tenure as chair was marred by controversy when it emerged that she pressured then state representative John Bel Edwards to drop out of the 2015 Louisiana gubernatorial election so Democrats could rally around a moderate Republican to defeat the perceived frontrunner, U.S. Senator David Vitter.
 Edwards refused and went on to defeat Vitter by a twelve-point margin.